MadhuriTumula/MadhuriTumula/README.md

 # 💫 About Me:
-👋 Hi, I’m @MadhuriTumula<br>👀 I’m interested in ...writing, learning how to code<br>🌱 I’m currently learning ...python3.<br>💞️ I’m looking to collaborate on ...simple python projects.<br>📫 How to reach me ... madhuritumula@gmail.com
+👋 Hi, I’m @MadhuriTumula<br>👀 I’m interested in ...writing, learning how to code, using code to study patterns across varoius domains<br>🌱 I’m currently learning ...Java, Web Development and Cybersecurity.<br>💞️ I’m looking to collaborate on ...exciting projects.<br>

 ## 🌐 Socials: